plezidevops/plezidevops/README.md

 - 👋 Hi, I’m Pascal Laurent
 - 👀 I’m interested in DevOps, blockchain, and cloud technologies
 - 🌱 I’m currently studying for the AWS DevOps Professional Exam...slowly
-- 💞️ I’m looking to collaborate on projects related to my interest above
+- 💞️ I’m looking to collaborate on projects related to my interest as described above
-- :pray: My service to non-profit organizations is gratis...don't hesitate to contact me...:pray: Thank you for your service!!!
+- :pray: My service to non-profit organizations is gratis...it's time to give back
 - :snake: My preferred programming language is Python
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/pascal-laurent-075885177/) messaging